A short and partial CV - 2022...

-I have worked with museums, banks, galleries, archives, auction houses, enthusiasts, places of education and department stores in London, New York, Geneva, Cairo and Warsaw.
-I have explored the entanglements of art and capital in 19th century Manchester, linked the Tate and Bank of England through gifts and their subsequent debt, constructed possible futures for museums and impersonated a famous art dealer.
-These projects, although diverse, have consistently engaged with the cultural forces that designate and exhibit art, and the increasingly devolved experience of art, to its publics.
+Previously I worked with artists and others at museums, banks, galleries, archives, auction houses, collections, homes, places of education and department stores to explore a political economy of contemporary art.
+This research produced projects that traced the entanglements of art and capital in 19th century Manchester, linked the Tate and Bank of England through gifts and their subsequent debt, constructed possible futures for museums and founded an archive for amateur film makers.

 In March 2017 the various collaborative hacks of Utopoly began to gain some traction, and in April I was a visiting professor at the Villa Arson in Nice.
 In June Mudlark walks began to contribute to the Anthropocene Atlas; London and in July Look at Me was republished in Braces, Levers, Fetishes & Talismans by Michael Marriott.
 In August Surrogate was screened as part of Short Bursts of Concentrated Joy a film programme curated by David Blamey for the Houghton Hall festival.
 In September Museum Futures was exhibited as part of I taste the Future, the Lofoten International Art Festival (LIAF), Henningsvær, Norway.